0561joni/dishplay-backend/README.md

 ## Features

 - **Menu Processing**: Upload menu images and extract items using GPT-4 Vision
-- **Image Search**: Automatically find food images for each menu item using Google Custom Search
+- **Image Generation**: Automatically generate food images for each menu item using DALL-E 3
 - **Authentication**: JWT-based authentication with Supabase
 - **Credit System**: Track and manage user credits for menu uploads
 - **Logging**: Comprehensive logging for debugging and monitoring